 DID YOU KNOW?
 PDFs are often hard not compatible with voice readers?
-Ensure your digital communications are accessible to visually impaired athletes by adding Alt-Text to your images and making a word version available.
+Ensure your digital communications are accessible to vision impaired athletes by adding Alt-Text to your images and making a word version of your documents available.
+Tables can also be challenging for voice readers, so it's best to present your schedule in list format.